-The following is a discussion and analysis of the financial condition and results of operations of Indiva Limited ("Indiva" or the "Company") for the year ended December 31, 2020.
-This MD&A should be read in conjunction with the Company's consolidated financial statements and accompanying notes for the year ended December 31, 2020 and 2019 (the "Financial Statements").
+The following is a discussion and analysis of the financial condition and results of operations of Indiva Limited ("Indiva" or the "Company") for the three and nine months ended September 30, 2021.
+This MD&A should be read in conjunction with the Company's condensed consolidated interim financial statements and accompanying notes for the three and nine months ended September 30, 2021 and 2020 (the "Interim Financial Statements").